trentlarson/endorser-ch/README.md

     - processed to see confirmations searchResults.map((obj) => {return {did: obj.did, numActions: obj.actions.length, numConfirms: R.sum(obj.actions.map((a)=>a.confirmations.length))}})
       ... and see 3 confirmations

-  - show attendance results
-    - on Best Attendance screen and see all DIDs are hidden

   - show voting results
     - see votes from following